 If your project is sensitive and you wish to avoid costly mistakes, consider sending your files to a manufacturer and having the PCB made for you with the solder mask you want, rather than attempting to mask it yourself.

 WellPCB Can Help

-WellPCB is your one-stop-shop for everything PCBs.
+WellPCB is your one-stop shop for everything PCBs.
 You can be ready to use your Gerber files to deliver the boards you want for your project.
-Regardless, of your preferred solder mask color, or the specifications you include in your fab notes.
+Regardless of your preferred solder mask color or the specifications, you include them in your fab notes.

 The company will meet your demands with unrivaled accuracy.
 Thanks to its rich manufacturing experience, mature technologies, and up-to-date equipment.